jrozojime/Twitter-Research-Code/README.md

 How to tokenize, lemmatize and remove stopwords in order to analyze the content of the tweets

-How to count the most common words in the collection of tweets
+How to count the common words in the collection of tweets

-How to create a WordCloud
+How to create a WordCloud based in the common words in the collection of tweets

 How to create a Bigram Network based file .gexf to be used in Gephi